ethanwulf/cat_website/README.md

-# cat_website
+# HTML code practice
-using freecodecamp coding practice to build a simple html site about cats.
+using https://www.freecodecamp.org coding practice to build a simple HTML site about cats.